Hawai'i Supernova Flows: A Peculiar Velocity Survey Using Over a Thousand Supernovae in the Near-Infrared: Results

 We modify the outlier detection method described in \ref{sec:outlier method 1} to highlight disagreement between the OJ and O samples rather than between SNPY\_EBV, SNPY\_Max, and SALT.
 This precludes the need to transform \texttt{SNooPy} fitting parameters into SALT parameters.
 The fitting parameters of SNe in the OJ and O samples produce difference vectors: $m = (\delta t_0, \delta s_{BV}, \delta E(B-V)_\text{host})$ for differences between SNPY\_EBV\_OJ and SNPY\_EBV\_O, $m = (\delta t_0, \delta s_{BV}, \delta(V - r))$ for differences between SNPY\_Max\_OJ and SNPY\_Max\_O, and $m = (\delta t_0, \delta m^*_B, \delta x_1, \delta c)$ for differences between SALT\_OJ and SALT\_O.
 We use the Mahalanobis distance $d(m,D) = \sqrt{m\Sigma^{-1}m^T}$ to identify outliers, once again approximating the covariance matrix $\Sigma$ by bootstrap resampling the parameter differences 5,000 times and averaging the sample covariances.
 The distributions of Mahalanobis distances for samples the three pairs of samples are given in Figure \ref{fig:mahalanobis distances}.

 Measurements of dispersion in each sample's Hubble residuals are presented in Table \ref{tab:nir vs optical dispersion}.
-We characterize the differences between the OJ and O samples in the method we used when varying photometry in Section \ref{sec:vary_phot}.
-The various estimators show a general decrease in dispersion when adding $J$-band photometry to the O samples, but none of the differences is inconsistent with 0.
+We characterize the differences between the OJ and O samples with the bootstrapping method we used when varying photometry in Section \ref{sec:vary_phot}.
+The values and uncertainties in Table \ref{tab:nir vs optical dispersion} are the averages and standard deviations of this process.
 Histograms of the resampled dispersion differences are plotted in Figure \ref{fig:NIR_vs_optical_tests}.
-The distributions of differences may have non-zero centres, but are all consistent with 0, meaning the trend of lower dispersions in the OJ samples is not statistically significant.
+The various dispersion estimators show a general decrease when adding $J$-band photometry to the O samples, but most of the differences are within one standard deviation of no change.
+The exceptions are the NMAD in the SALT and SNPY\_EBV samples and the RMS in the SALT sample.
+Interpreting these exceptions as indicators of decreased dispersion while ignoring the other measures is a classic case of the multiple comparisons problem.
+To control the familywise error rate we use the sequentially rejective Bonferroni test \citep{holm79}.
+None of the distributions are far enough from 0 to claim that including $J$-band photometry leads to statistically significant decreases in dispersion.
 This does not imply other methodologies do not or cannot benefit from the $J$-band photometry, but that with our samples, cuts, and methods, we cannot definitively say NIR photometry leads to smaller Hubble residuals.